marcorosa/CnC-Botnet-in-Python/README.md

 username@host:port password
 ```

-If the port is not indicated, port 22 is used:
+If the port number is not declared, port 22 is used:
 ```bash
 username@host password
 ```